Sports in Puerto Rico: Spanish colonization

 The first Spaniards to inhabit the island were soldiers (Conquistadores), later they were followed by farmers, miners and their families.
-Team sports were virtually unheard of however, there were other types of competitions and sports in which they participated.
+By the 1660s, the game of pelota was practiced at Puerto Rico, and influential enough as a sociopolitical tool to create an incident between governor Juan de Velasco and the bishop of San Juan.
 The most common sports were horse racing, cockfighting and dominoes.
 The first horse track was built in San Juan in 1887.
 One of the most popular sports was "Boliche".
 The men would gather in the town plaza and roll a small ball made of wood with the objective of knocking down pins.
 "Boliche" was similar to bowling.
 Another popular sport was bullfighting, which was limited to the larger cities of Ponce and San Juan.
+Jousting and horse racing became popular among the elite, who were capable to sustaining the animals.
+Bowling and fencing were also mostly present in this social group.
+Under the Spanish caste system, the lower classes practiced other games.
+However, cockfighting was heterogeneously practiced.
+During the 19th Century, a migration of Germans brought with it the practice of gymnastics.
+In the 1890s, baseball arrived to Puerto Rico despite being made illegal by Spain.